 Google Revenue and Audience Size

-Google’s parent company, Alphabet, reported total revenues of just over $39 billion in Q4 of 2018.
-Of that total, $27 billion came from Google advertising — roughly 69% of all revenues were advertising sales.
+Google’s parent company, Alphabet, reported total revenues of just over 39 billion dollars in Q4 of 2018.
+Of that total, 27 billion dollars came from Google advertising — roughly 69% of all revenues were advertising sales.
 Although both Alphabet and Google are constantly growing, diversifying, and opening new revenue streams, that relationship between income and Google advertising has been pretty consistent historically.
 Revenues have also been growing by anywhere from 21% to 24% year over year, between 2017 and 2018.

 By the numbers, Google is an ad company, and it is getting bigger all the time.

 To put Google’s purpose and business model into perspective, consider the most popular sitcom on American television in 2018: The Big Bang Theory.